-The price paid for fossil fuels only included the work put in for excavating, refining and transporting them not for the millions of years they took to be formed, nor the consequential costs generated by the high CO2 emissions produced by burning them.
-The Great start to be felt, and the market price for decarbonisation becomes established.
+The price paid for fossil fuels only included the work put in for excavating, refining and transporting them - not for the millions of years they took to be formed, nor the consequential costs generated by the high $CO_2$ emissions produced by burning them.
+The Great Transformation rectifies that 'free lunch' humankind has enjoyed for centuries, as the true costs for the planet start to be felt, and the market price for decarbonisation becomes established.
 We will be forced to move from a high Energy Return on Investment (EROI) environment, by excavating cheap fossil fuels, to a low EROI.